Skip to main content

 We select garden ornaments based on what we call "weathering integrity."
 Many mass-produced resin alternatives crack during the first hard frost or bleach in direct sunlight within 12–18 months.
 We focus on dry-cast reconstituted stone and powder-coated metals because these materials develop a natural patina over time without losing their structural core.

 In the UK, a garden ornament isn't just a decoration — it's a permanent fixture that must withstand 80mph+ winds and sub-zero temperatures.
 Our cast stone pieces use a limestone aggregate mix with a density of approximately 2,200kg per cubic metre, about 15% denser than standard concrete.
-That's why the detail holds up so well over 10–20 years and why these pieces weigh enough (15–80kg) to stay firmly in place without bolting down.
+That's why the detail holds up so well over 10–20 years.

 We've turned down suppliers who mix cheap filler materials to reduce weight or who can't guarantee consistent casting quality.
 Our range includes Lucas Stone (UK-based), Eastern Connections (hand-carved natural sandstone), and Ascalon (decorative metalwork with 5+ year powder-coat ratings).
-The result is a collection where every piece arrives exactly as photographed, with the heft and finish you'd expect at the price.
+If it doesn't match the photos when it arrives, we don't want to sell it.

 Matt, Co-Founder of Garden Ornaments (est. 2012)